Central Communications Center

 Become a partner and inspire!
 Learn how your faith organization can work with DJJ to help youth in your community.

-The Florida Area Health Education Centers (AHEC) Network is an extensive, statewide system for health professional education and support founded upon 10 regional Area Health Education Centers.
+The Florida Area Health Education Centers (AHEC) Network, operated by the University of Florida College of Medicine, is an extensive, statewide system for health professional education and support founded upon 10 regional Area Health Education Centers.
 Each center is supported by an AHEC program at one of the state’s medical schools.
 This organizational structure enables the AHECs to draw upon the resources of the academic health centers in addressing local health care issues was also added to the OHS Website.

 View the Health Services Bulletins which contain practical applications of medical, mental health and substance abuse policies and procedures to help improve the quality of health care services provided to the youth in our care.